North Coast Journal

-The North Coast Journal ("The Journal") is an alternative weekly newspaper serving Humboldt County, California.
+The North Coast Journal is an alternative weekly newspaper serving Humboldt County, California.
 The Journal is published in Eureka, California and includes coverage of the arts, news, personages, and politics of the region.

-Launched in 1990 as a monthly, the paper switched to a weekly in 1998.
-Over the years the publication has been produced in both Eureka and Arcata.
+History

+In June 1990, the paper was established.
+It expanded from a monthly into a weekly in 1998.
+In 2019, the paper acquired the Ferndale Enterprise.
+In 2021, Melissa Sanderson acquired the Journal from Judy Hodgson and Carolyn Fernandez.